hfp/xconfigure/config/qe/README.md

 To run Quantum Espresso in an optimal fashion depends on the workload and on the "parallelization levels", which can be exploited by the workload in question.
 These parallelization levels apply to execution phases (or major algorithms) rather than staying in a hierarchical relationship (levels).
 It is recommended to read some of the [primary references](https://www.quantum-espresso.org/Doc/user_guide/node18.html) explaining these parallelization levels (a number of them can be found in the Internet including some presentation slides).
 Time to solution may *vary by factors* depending on whether these levels are orchestrated or not.
 To specify these levels, one uses command line arguments along with the QE executable(s):

 * **`-npool`**: try to maximize the number of pools.
-The number depends on the workload e.g., if the number of k-points can be distributed among independent pools.
+The number depends on the workload, e.g., if the number of k-points can be distributed among independent pools.
 Indeed, per trial-and-error it is rather quick to check if a workload fails to pass the initialization phase.
 One may use prime numbers: *2*, *3*, *5*, etc. (default is *1*).
 For example, when *npool=2* worked it might be worth trying *npool=4*.
 On the other hand, increasing the number pools duplicates the memory consumption accordingly (larger numbers are increasingly unlikely to work).
 * **`-ndiag`**: this number determines the number of ranks per pool used for dense linear algebra operations (DGEMM and ZGEMM).
-For example, if *64* ranks are used in total per node and *npool=2*, then put *ndiag=32* (QE selects the next square number which is less-equal than the given number e.g., *ndiag=25* in the previous example).
+For example, if *64* ranks are used in total per node and *npool=2*, then put *ndiag=32* (QE selects the next square number which is less-equal than the given number, e.g., *ndiag=25* in the previous example).
-* **`-ntg`**: specifies the number of tasks groups per pool being used for e.g., FFTs.
+* **`-ntg`**: specifies the number of tasks groups per pool being used for, e.g., FFTs.
 One can start with `NTG=$((NUMNODES*NRANKS/(NPOOL*2)))`.
 If `NTG` becomes zero, `NTG=${NRANKS}` should be used (number of ranks per node).
 Please note the given formula is only a rule of thumb, and the number of task groups also depends on the number of ranks as the workload is scaled out.

 To run QE, below command line can be a starting point ("numbers" are presented as Shell variables to better understand the inner mechanics).
 Important for hybrid builds (MPI and OpenMP together) are the given environment variables.
 The `KMP_AFFINITY` assumes Hyperthreading (SMT) is enabled (granularity=fine), and the "scatter" policy allows to easily run less than the maximum number of Hyperthreads per core.
 As a rule of thumb, OpenMP adds only little overhead (often not worth a pure MPI application) but allows to scale further out when compared to pure MPI builds.